- What's New

 - Long sleeve shirt and pants (for evenings)

-- Phone card for making long-distance calls (Cell access is limited)
+- Phone card for making long-distance calls (Cell phone access is limited)

 - Skirts, dresses, sarongs